garfix/nligems/data/eliza.md

 Because (1) => 'Tell me more about it'

 ~~~
-Q: Men are all alike.
+H: Men are all alike.
-A: In what way?
+C: In what way?
-Q: They're always bugging us about something specific or other.
+H: They're always bugging us about something specific or other.
-A: Can you think of a specific example?
+C: Can you think of a specific example?
-Q: Well, my boyfriend made me come here.
+H: Well, my boyfriend made me come here.
-A: Your boyfriend made you come here?
+C: Your boyfriend made you come here?
 ~~~

 + !
 Shows that simple pattern matching combined with many canned responses can go far to create the illusion of understanding